lukasstorck/recurse/README.md

   - 3: asymptotic: roll a new curse factor between the current and the maximal possible value (maximum at wave 20: 110%)

 Pairs well with [Curse Indicator](https://steamcommunity.com/sharedfiles/filedetails/?id=3372276979) to keep track of the cursing progress.
-Can be configured with [ModOptions](https://steamcommunity.com/workshop/filedetails/?id=2944608034).
+Can be configured with [Mod Options](https://steamcommunity.com/workshop/filedetails/?id=2944608034).

 Download from steam workshop: [Recurse](https://steamcommunity.com/sharedfiles/filedetails/?id=3556898502)